Chente-informa/Coursera_Capstone/README.md

 Data that might contribute to determine the cause of accident with severity of personal injury or death needs to be better identified and a forecasting system could detect a risk area and condition.
 This project aims to predict severity risk and which condition (feature) will increase the risk.
 ### 1.3 Interest
 The French road safety body needs a system to assess the risk of an accident based on geographic location and other criteria that most affect the risk of an accident.
+Insurance companies might be interested in using this model and features engineering to optimize thier coverage plans.

 ## 2. Data source and cleaning